Skip to content

 Recommendation

-• Deploy the Sigma rule Detect phpMyFAQ Password Reset Attempt to monitor for suspicious PUT requests to the password update endpoint.
+• Deploy the Sigma rule Detect phpMyFAQ Password Reset Attempt to your SIEM to identify exploitation attempts targeting the /api/index.php/user/password/update endpoint.

-• Implement rate limiting on the /api/index.php/user/password/update endpoint to mitigate brute-force attempts to enumerate valid username/email pairs.
+• Implement rate limiting on the password reset endpoint to mitigate brute-force enumeration attempts.

 Detection coverage 2